MacJediWizard/Jamf-Silent-macOS-Upgrade-Scheduler/README.md

 ## Usage

-1. Deploy both policies to your Jamf environment:
+1. Deploy all three policies to your Jamf environment **in this order**:
+    - **Deploy Wrapper Script** (Policy #1): Deploys script to persistent location on Mac
-    - **Installer Caching**: fetches the installer in the background
+    - **Installer Caching** (Policy #2): Fetches the macOS installer in the background
-    - **Wrapper Execution**: manages prompts, deferrals, aborts, and scheduling
+    - **Wrapper Execution** (Policy #3): Manages prompts, deferrals, aborts, and scheduling
-2. Customize dialog text, deferral limits, and abort settings at the top of the script
+2. Customize dialog text, deferral limits, and abort settings at the top of the script (before deployment)
 3. Configure the pre-authentication notice based on your environment needs
+4. Implement duplicate prevention using Extension Attribute and Smart Group (see above)
-4. Test using `TEST_MODE=true` and `SKIP_OS_VERSION_CHECK=true` for quick testing
+5. Test using `TEST_MODE=true` and `SKIP_OS_VERSION_CHECK=true` for quick testing
-5. Run with `--test-os-check` parameter for one-time test mode activation
+6. Run with `--test-os-check` parameter for one-time test mode activation
-6. Monitor logs and user deferral/abort history via the preference plist
+7. Monitor logs and user deferral/abort history via the preference plist

 ---